Skip to Content

 Experienced Grandparents’ Rights Attorneys Serving Bexar County, TX

 In today’s complex family dynamics, grandparents often play an essential and irreplaceable role in their grandchildren’s lives.
 Whether providing emotional support, stepping in as caregivers, or maintaining a steady presence during turbulent times, grandparents offer stability and love.
-However, when family relationships break down—due to divorce, estrangement, or loss—grandparents can find themselves suddenly cut off from their grandchildren.
+However, when family relationships break down—due to divorce, estrangement, or loss—grandparents can suddenly find themselves cut off from their grandchildren.
+Consulting with an experienced grandparents’ rights attorney in San Antonio can help clarify your possible options and uphold your vital bonds.

-To speak with our experienced San Antonio grandparents' rights lawyers, call us at (210) 702-2203 or contact us online today.
+To speak with our experienced San Antonio grandparents’ rights attorney, call us at (210) 702-2203 or contact us online today.

 Texas law generally presumes that fit parents have the right to decide who sees their children.
 This includes the right to deny visitation.
-However, the law also makes room for grandparents to petition the court for visitation or custody under specific circumstances.
+However, the law also allows grandparents to petition the court for visitation or custody under specific circumstances.
 These laws are complex and evolving, and each case must be evaluated on its individual merits.
+Consulting an experienced grandparents’ rights lawyer in San Antonio is often the best way to protect your interests.

-Texas Family Code §153.432 allows grandparents to petition the court for visitation if at least one of the following circumstances applies:
+Texas Family Code §153.432 permits grandparents to petition the court for visitation if at least one of the following circumstances applies:

 • The parents are divorced.